Rescued dairy calf - Cale

 Calves in the dairy industry may be removed from their mothers before they are four days old.
 On their fifth day they are transported to markets where they are often sold to slaughterhouses.
 They can be starved of food for up to 30 hours to ensure a "clean" carcass before being slaughtered.

 While sale yards are meant to ensure that calves are not exposed to direct sunlight, Cale has a badly sunburnt nose indicating he was left to bake in the hot sun after being declared unsaleable.

 Calves will frequently try to suckle the fingers of the people employed to slaughter them because of hunger and the loss of their mothers.

 Not so for Cale and Alfie.
-These special guys will now live to be advocates for the millions of Australian cattle slaughtered by the beef and dairy industries every year in Australia alone.
-Through our website, emails and visits to the farm we will take you on their journey as they learn to enjoy a life of safety and care.
+Thanks to their sponsors and our regular donors, these special guys will now live to be advocates for the millions of Australian cattle slaughtered by the beef and dairy industries every year in Australia.
+Take a peek below at Cale as he has grown up, free and safe, at Farm Animal Rescue.